airinnlionhart/apicodeassignment/README.md

  ]
 ' http://alenharta.pythonanywhere.com/get_qualified

-or from another api: curl <api route> | curl -H "Content-Type: application/json" -d@- http://alenharta.pythonanywhere.com/get_qualified
+or from another api: curl "api route" | curl -H "Content-Type: application/json" -d@- http://alenharta.pythonanywhere.com/get_qualified
 this will return the Json of qulified applicants who answers match the questions in the database

 Routes: